Slowly Rotating Black Holes in 4D Einstein Gauss-Bonnet Gravity: Properties of the Solution

 \subsubsection{dS ($\mathbf{\Lambda > 0}$)}

 The ISCO solutions in de Sitter space are particularly nuanced.
-We begin with a thorough investigation of the non-rotating ISCO solutions in GR ($\alpha=0$) before moving forward with the 4DGB solutions.
+We begin with a thorough investigation of the non-rotating ISCO solutions in GR ($\alpha=0$) before moving forward with the 4DEGB solutions.